Fast of Nineveh: Biblical basis

 The Prophet Jonah appears in 2 Kings aka 4 Kings, and is thus thought to have been active around 786–746 BC.
 The text of Jonah 3 holds that after the prophet warned the people of Nineveh for the second time, they repented by fasting from food and water, along with wearing ashes and sackcloth.
 For this reason, the passage relates how God spared the Ninevites.

-According to John Boardman, a possible scenario which facilitated the Ninevites’ acceptance of Jonah's preaching is the reign of Ashur-dan III having an outbreak of plague in 765 BC, a revolt from 763-759 BC, and another plague epidemic right after.
+According to John Boardman, a possible scenario which facilitated the Ninevites’ acceptance of Jonah's preaching is the reign of Ashur-dan III of the Neo-Assyrian Empire having an outbreak of plague in 765 BC, a revolt from 763-759 BC, and another plague epidemic right after.
 These documented events suggest Jonah's words were given credibility and adhered to, with everyone including animals and children fasting from food and water.